bacTlink/OWRank/README.md

 This design is for making the pages loose coupled, which benefits multi-person development.

 A page consists of front end and back end.
-Logically, the front end should focus on displaying data on browser, while the back end should focus on communicate with database and process data.
+Logically, the front end should focus on displaying data on browser, while the back end should focus on communicating with database and processing data.
-The front end should not directly query database, but send requests to back end.
+The front end should not directly query database, but send requests to the back end.

 # Copyright and License
 Code and documentation copyright 2018 bacTlink and contributors.
 Code released under the MIT License.
 Docs released under Creative Commons.